 This change in the surfaces we tread on has a noticeable impact on our feet.
 When we walk on soft, forgiving surfaces, they naturally contour to the feet and hug our natural footprint.
 However, when we walk on hard, unforgiving surfaces, the ground does not contour at all, which causes our feet to try to contour to the ground.
 This triggers a chain reaction of collapse that extends from our feet through to our knees and up to our backs.
 This can cause a number of different foot problems, as well as discomfort and pain.
-To prevent this, it is necessary to have proper footwear with cushion orthotics and arch support that mimic your natural footprint and hug the unique arch of your feet.
+To prevent this, it is necessary to have proper footwear, no matter the occasion.
+Whether it’s comfortable dress shoes for a fancy occasion, or a pair of sandals for the beach, make sure you are supported with cushion orthotics and arch support that mimic your natural footprint and hug the unique arch of your feet.

-- Overpronation: Overpronation is a term that is used to describe how your foot moves when you walk.
-If you overpronate when you wald, the outer edge of your heel contacts the ground first and then begins to roll inward onto the arch of your foot.
-Over time, overpronation can lead to the muscles, tendons, and ligaments of the arch being damaged and experiencing arch pain.
+Overpronation is a term that is used to describe how your foot moves when you walk.
+If you overpronate when you walk, the outer edge of your heel contacts the ground first and then begins to roll inward onto the arch of your foot.
+Over time, excess pronation can lead to the muscles, tendons, and ligaments of the arch being damaged and experiencing arch pain.
 Overpronation can also cause corns or calluses and knee, hip, or back pain.
 Wearing proper footwear with arch support helps to correct overpronation and make sure your feet stay stable and aligned with each stride.

-Plantar Fasciitis: One of the most common causes of arch pain is called plantar fasciitis.
+One of the most common causes of arch pain is a foot condition called plantar fasciitis.
 Plantar fasciitis occurs when the plantar fascia, a ligament that connects your heel to the front of your foot, becomes inflamed.
 What causes this inflammation?
 The cause of inflammation of the plantar fascia is due to it being stretched too much, which causes stress on the tissue of the foot.
 When this stretching occurs for an extended period of time, small tears develop on the surface of the plantar fascia, which causes it to become inflamed and uncomfortable.
 If the stretching and tearing continues, the inflammation, irritation, and pain continue to worsen.
-Wearing shoes without proper arch support place more pressure on the arch of your foot, which can contribute to the development and worsening of plantar fasciitis.
-By wearing shoes with proper arch support, the symptoms of plantar fasciitis can be improved by giving the arch the support it needs and alleviating some of the pressure and stretching afflicting the plantar fascia.
-Shop our collection of plantar fasciitis shoes for women or plantar fasciitis shoes for men to help treat your pain with shoes designed specifically for your needs.
-Plus, if you’re looking for a variety, we’ve also compiled a list of the best boots for plantar fasciitis and slippers plantar fasciitis!
+Wearing shoes without proper arch support place more pressure on the arch of your foot, which can contribute to the development and worsening of this foot condition.

 These are just a few examples of potential consequences that can occur when the arch of your foot is not properly supported.
 Investing in footwear that has the supportive technology to hug your arch can help to prevent the development of common foot problems and associated arch pain.

 At this point in the article, you know the basics on how important the arch of your foot is and how many issues can arise when it doesn’t get the support and shock absorption it needs, but we haven’t introduced you to some of the benefits you can get from wearing supportive, orthopedic footwear.
 Not only will your arch be supported and your likelihood for developing common arch ailments decreased, but there are also a number of other wonderful benefits that orthopedic footwear impart.
-Below we’ll walk you through a step by step of how supportive footwear is better and why it’s worth investing in.
-Also, check out our blog that discusses the best orthopedic shoes for women.
+Below we’ll walk you through a step by step of how supportive footwear with arch support is better and why it’s worth investing in.

-- Orthopedic shoes can boost your comfort so it feels like you’re walking on clouds.
-We know comfort is one of the most important factors in any piece of footwear.
+Orthopedic shoes can boost your comfort so it feels like you’re walking on clouds.
+From women’s slip on sneakers to men’s boots, we know comfort is one of the most important factors in any piece of footwear.
 Orthopedic shoes with arch support give your feet the stability and cushioning they need to experience unparalleled comfort.
 With Vionic, you don’t need to sacrifice style for the comfort you love!

-- Orthopedic shoes can help to reduce foot, heel, and arch pain.
+Orthopedic shoes can help to reduce foot, arch, and heel pain.
 Many of the pains you experience after wearing a pair of shoes stem from it not having the right supportive features your feet need.
-For shoes to support your feet properly, they need cushioning that make soften the blow to your feet with each step and arch support that helps to hug your natural footprint and prevent injury and strain to the muscles, bones, ligaments, and tendons in your feet.
+For shoes to support your feet properly, they need cushioning that softens the blow to your feet with each step and arch support that helps to hug your natural footprint and prevent injury and strain to the muscles, bones, ligaments, and tendons in your feet.